mahulchak/Assembly-utils/README.md

 	$ ./foo
 (where foo is the specific program)

-Note:
+Notes:
-*These are quick and dirty codes, so I take no responsibility of how these will work in your system.
+-These are quick and dirty codes, so they are not optimized for time or memory.
-*If you are looking for a simple utility that is not listed here, let me know.
-I will try to write one.
+-If you are looking for a simple utility that is not listed here, let me know.
-*send me a quick email if you have a question
+-If you have a comment/question, please email me.